loc-codes/TYCS-01---Programming-SICP-/README.md

 Teach Yourself Computer Science https://teachyourselfcs.com

-In this repository, you can find my notes and exercises from self-study.

-Start: April 2023

-Finish:
+Below is an excerpt from the teachyourselfCS website:

-Subject 1 - Programming.
+"Subject 1 - Programming.

 Most undergraduate CS programs start with an “introduction” to computer programming.